Police Recover 135 Vehicles, 509 Motorcycles In Eight Months - UrduPoint

 Police Recover 135 Vehicles, 509 Motorcycles In Eight Months

-RAWALPINDI, (UrduPoint / Pakistan Point News - 12th Aug, 2020 ) :Rawalpindi Police busted several inter-district car lifter gangs and arrested their members besides recovering 135 stolen vehicles and 509 motorcycles from their possession during last eight months, a police spokesman said.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 12th Aug, 2020 ) :Rawalpindi Police busted several inter-district car lifter gangs and arrested their members besides recovering 135 stolen vehicles and 509 motorcycles from their possession during the last eight months,said a police spokesman.

 He informed that Rawalpindi District Police on the directives of City Police Officer (CPO) Rawalpindi Muhammad Ahsan Younas had launched crackdown against car lifters and other outlaws and took solid steps to control car lifting.